 Anna was a director of Bangarra Dance Theatre Australia (2012-2020) and is currently a non-executive director of Australian Plays Transform.
-Anna is also National Ambassador for the Malaria Vaccine Project at the Institute of Glycomics at Griffith University.
+Anna is also National Ambassador for the Malaria Vaccine Project at the Glycomics Institute at Griffith University.

 Gerard Dalbosco